Skip to content

 .unarchive("tar", "gzip");

 Read the contents of a file into a Uint8Array.
-Implicitly calls .bake().
+The recipe will immediately be baked.
 See File.read to read a string instead.

 Read the contents of a file as a UTF-8 string.
-Implicitly calls .bake().
+The recipe will immediately be baked.
 Throws an exception if the file was not valid UTF-8.

 const content = await std.file("hello!").read();